LinkWellNodes/Documentation/docs/services/direct-request-jobs/Service-Level-Agreement.md

 ## Data security

-* All data at rest is protected with **256-bit** encryption (or better).
+* All data at rest is protected with **256-bit** encryption (or better), and is replicated across multiple datacenters.
 * All data that leaves our internal network is **end-to-end encrypted**, including all in-transit data.
 * All infrastructure access points are secured by **2-factor authentication** (or better).
-* All infrastructure access and traffic is monitored **24/7** for security.
+* All infrastructure access and traffic is monitored and logged **24/7** for security.

 ## Data accuracy

-* LinkWell Nodes cannot guarantee of accuracy of the data returned by any singular API provider, as we function simply as the messenger.
-To minimize the risk of any data outages or inaccuracies, we recommend leveraging multiple data providers within your data feed, and performing an aggregation on the result.
+* LinkWell Nodes cannot guarantee - and is not responsible for - the accuracy of any 3rd-party data provider.
+As such, we strongly recommend leveraging multiple data providers within your data feed, and performing an aggregation on the result.
 We are happy to provide assistance with this sort of implementation.

 ## Questions?